Nature

 Western Meadow Lark

 They chant their songs non-stop.
-Is it any wonder why poets over the centuries have frequently referred the Larks?
+Is it any wonder why poets over the centuries have frequently referred to the Larks?

 unnamed-9.jpg